 This text includes numerous references, or citations, to primary sources of law-federal and state statutes, the U.S. Constitution and state constitutions, regulations issued by administrative agencies, and court cases.

-A citation identifies the publication in which a legal authority-such as a statute or a court decision or other source-can be found.
+As mentioned in Chapter 1, a citation identifies the publication in which a legal authority-such as a statute or a court decision or other source-can be found.
 In this appendix, we explain how you can use citations to find primary sources of law.
 Note that in addition to being published in sets of books, as described next, most federal and state laws and case decisions are available online.